-As a side-effect, humanized stories with many of the above ships are not uncommon.
+As a side-effect, humanized stories and fan art with many of the above ships are not uncommon.

 From season 14 through 16, the much-loathed trio of Bash, Dash, and Ferdinand, (and the equally detested Misty Island), made constant appearances, even if they had no real reason to be included in the plot.
 This may be because their creator (and the writer of Misty Island Rescue) was also the head writer of the show.